Perfect Paleo Chocolate Chip Cookies (vegan / keto options)

 Variations of this recipe

-If you’ve had enough chocolate chip cookies lately but like this sound of this recipe, I’ve got you covered!
+If you’ve had enough chocolate chip cookies lately but like the sound of this recipe, I’ve got you covered!
 I’ve made several variations of these cookies over the years:

 - Coconut flour cookies – they don’t use any almond flour, in case you need a nut-free version!
 And they’re somehow every bit as delicious as the version below.